ixehad/dokan/README.md

 Dokan comes with a number of extended features that were built around idea that someone with the potential should not be restricted to achieve his/her dream because of any shortcomings.
 Like,

+* [Product Subscription](https://wedevs.com/dokan/modules/product-subscription/) (Pro) - Let your vendors sell subscription-based products and services easily from the frontend of your website.
+* [Rank Math SEO](https://wedevs.com/dokan/modules/rank-math-seo) (Pro) - Let your vendors manage their product SEO with an easy-to-navigate frontend dashboard and drive traffic to your eCommerce site.
+* [Dokan Paypal Marketplace](https://wedevs.com/dokan/modules/dokan-paypal-marketplace) (Pro) - Make your marketplace payment system smoother than ever with the advanced PayPal integration with all PayPal Commerce Platform (PCP) features.
 * [PDF Invoice](https://wedevs.com/dokan/modules/pdf-invoice/?utm_campaign=dokan-wordpress-org-visitor&utm_medium=learn_more_about_dokan&utm_source=WordPress.org): Create automated multi seller invoices with templates & download in PDF.
 * [Product Duplicator](https://wedevs.com/dokan/modules/product-duplicator/?utm_campaign=dokan-wordpress-org-visitor&utm_medium=learn_more_about_dokan&utm_source=WordPress.org): Enable vendors to copy a product that another seller is already selling.
 * [Ajax Live Search](https://wedevs.com/dokan/modules/ajax-live-search/?utm_campaign=dokan-wordpress-org-visitor&utm_medium=learn_more_about_dokan&utm_source=WordPress.org) (Pro): Turn your regular search bar into an instant advanced product searching tool.